Main page content

 b) Payment will occur under the following circumstances:

 1) FLSA Overtime Exceeds Maximum Limits.
-An employee must be paid all or a portion of accrued FLSA overtime when the employee’s balance exceeds the maximum accrual limit in order to bring the balance into compliance with the maximum limit.
+An employee must be paid all or a portion of accrued FLSA overtime when the employee’s balance exceeds the maximum accrual limit to bring the balance into compliance with the maximum limit.

 4) Annually.
 Departments will pay all employees all of their accrued FLSA overtime no later than the fourth quarter of each fiscal year.